conan-io/docs/reference/commands/consumer/install.rst

 .. seealso::

-    You can see more information about configurations in :ref:`global.conf section <conan_cfg>`.
+    You can see more information about configurations in :ref:`global.conf section <global_conf>`.

 reference